Category: inspiration

 Interesting look at automation at the task level.. the mundane parts of the job can be automated, but not the entire job.
 Automation Will Change Jobs More Than Kill Them http://nyti.ms/1kfj78b – Tony Tam

 We do not pay for cable, never did and do not have a TV.
-We do have movie projector and a 90″ drop down screen.
-Looking at our digital entertainment obligations: We get recent DVD ‘s free from the San Francisco public library.
-We pay for Comcast for 6mbps for faster internet than AT&T, this […]
+We do have a movie projector and a 90″ drop down projection screen.
+Looking at our digital entertainment obligations: We get the recent DVD ‘s free from the San Francisco public library.
+We pay for Comcast for 6mbps for faster internet…

 link: Seth’s Blog: First, interact